NNN: Next-Generation Neural Networks for Marketing Measurement: Introduction

 Our paper is structured as follows.
 We give an overview of related working influencing our approach (Related Work).
 Next, we discuss the data used (Datasets), and how they are formatted in our method (Data Structure).
 We give an overview of the computation of the model (Model Overview), then go into further details regarding the how traditional data is augmented and embedded (Input Data Representations).
 We discuss the intricacies of our Transformer (Transformer) and details about how the model makes the final predictions (Prediction Heads).
 We discuss training details (Model Training) and attribution methods (Sales Attribution).
 We give an overview of our experiments and then discuss the results and analysis (Experiments).
-Finally, we give a discussion about how our method fits into the existing world of MMMs (Discussion), and give a concluding overview (Conclusion).
+Finally, we give a discussion about how our method compares to existing measurement approaches (Discussion), and give a concluding overview (Conclusion).